INO-quantum/FPGA-SoC-experiment-control/firmware-source/readme.md

 	        };
         };

-After this change, select the .xsa file for the proper board and recompile as described in the [previous section](/firmware-source#change-buffer-board-version).
+After this change, select the .xsa file for the proper board and recompile and package as described in [sections 4-6 in Compiling the Petalinux project](/firmware-source#Compiling-the-Petalinux-project).

 ### Modifying the project